 Many newer scheduling systems allow you to get a 45-minute appointment by blocking off three 15-minute slots.
 In some cases, you can get even more specific by reducing the increment size to 10 minutes.
 Practices that offer appointments of different lengths might find this feature useful.
 Check your software’s settings to review your options.

 Some changes, such as an increase in paperwork, can impact how long it takes the patient to get from the waiting room into the examination room.

 If your suspect you’re getting behind because patients are dawdling, why not time it?
 Measure how long it takes for paperwork, vitals, instructions, etc. Adjust your scheduling accordingly.
 If necessary, instruct patients to arrive earlier.
 Consider emailing patients paperwork to fill out at home or post your intake forms on your website to save time.
 That in itself might give everyone a little extra room to breathe.

 Some general practitioners schedule all physicals on Thursdays.
 Some allergists perform all allergy tests on Fridays.

 Grouping certain appointments simplifies scheduling.
 It helps providers focus on one medical mindset at a time.
 It helps clinical staff get in a groove and process things accurately.
 As the practice evolves, if new types of appointments emerge, consider grouping them.

 5. Is there wiggle room for urgent situations?

-Many dentists leave at least one slot open per business day for emergency visits, allowing them to see urgent patients without making others wait.
+Many dentists leave at least one slot open per business day for emergency visits or unscheduled dental appointments, allowing them to see urgent patients without making others wait.